 Popularly known as the cultural capital of Kerala, the district of Thrissur lies at the center of Kerala.
 True to the nature of its people of Kerala, each geographical lot emphasizes to wrestle out some importance to their respective domain.

-Thrissur is covered 3,050 sq km area from the western ghat in the east, Arabian sea in the west, Ernakulam district in the south and Palakkad in the north with a population of approximately 3 lakh.
-The cultural heritage, historical importance, archeological acumen etc make this district a class apart.
+Thrissur is covered 3,050 sq km area from the western ghat in the east, the Arabian Sea in the west, Ernakulam district in the south and Palakkad in the north with a population of approximately 3 lakh.
+The cultural heritage, historical importance, archeological acumen, etc make this district a class apart.
 Thrissur is also noted for her political decisiveness.
 Many rulers like The Zamorin of Kozhikode, Tippu Sultan of Mysore and Europeans contributed their share in shaping Thrissur.

 Kerala Festivals :